 Embeddings are used in a wide variety of AI and machine learning applications across different industries:

 Many recommendation engines use embeddings to suggest products or services by understanding user preferences and similarities between items.
-For example, movie recommendation engines can use embeddings to find patterns in user viewing habits.
+For example, video recommendation engines can use embeddings to find patterns in user viewing habits.

 In computer vision, embeddings help systems categorize images by converting visual data into numerical vectors.
 This allows models to understand and process images more efficiently.